Travel Safety Tips for Students on Leave for Spring Break

 - Never accept food or drinks from strangers.

-Once you educate yourself and learn what precautions and spring break safety measure to take, you can have the memorable break you always wanted.
-Happy travels!
+ADT hopes you have learned what precautions and safety measures to take, so you can have the memorable break you always wanted.
+Happy travels and check out our other college safety tips!

 ADT News and Tips